We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Lastly, the FBI requires that you pass a drug test and an extremely thorough background investigation.
 This isn’t a “should we lend him money to buy a car” credit check; this is a comprehensive, “turn over every stone” type of investigation.
 Any skeletons in your closet will be uncovered.

 Although it is not required, previous law experience can be extremely helpful.
 For example, many agents will obtain a degree in criminal justice, get a master’s in accounting, and then go on to work for a few years as a police officer.
-In this way, they bring not only the academic credential with them but also real-world criminal justice (and public service) experience with them to the application.
+In this way, they bring not only the academic credentials with them but also real-world criminal justice (and public service) experience with them to the application.

 Opportunities